How to configure mTLS

 Mutual Transport Layer Security (mTLS) is an encryption protocol based on Transport Layer Security (TLS), which validates the digital certificate on both ends of a request.

-To configure mTLS in your applications, you need to activate the service through our Sales Channel in addition to having a digital certificate with mTLS support, provided by a third-party certificate authority.
-At Azion, we call this certificate Trusted Certificate (Trusted CA).
+To configure mTLS in your applications, you need to activate the service through Azion Sales Team in addition to having a digital certificate with mTLS support, provided by a third-party certificate authority.
+At Azion, this certificate is called Trusted Certificate (Trusted CA).

 More information about requirements, digital certificates, Trusted CA, and how mTLS works at Azion is available on the Support for mTLS page.